iainctduncan/papers/source/conclusion.rst

 One of the next major initiatives planned for S4M development is developing an integration layer for Bach, and I have met with Andrea Agostini, one of the Bach developers, to discuss plans already.
-This work is planned for the summer and fall of 2023.
+This work is planned to begin in the fall of 2023.

 Real-time Scheduling